decred/dcrdocs/docs/advanced/secure-setup.md

 ### IP Changes

-If at any point the IP of `Computer A` changes then you need to list
+If at any point the IP of `Computer-A` changes then you need to list

 `sudo ufw status numbered`